The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 “When the first Spider-Man story came out, I was at a bit of disadvantage.
 I was Todd, the neophyte writer, on a book that happened to have artwork by Todd, an experienced penciler and inker.
 It was interesting the way people couldn’t separate the writer, who was only ten seconds old, from the artist who was maybe seven or eight years old.
 They wanted the writing to be just as sophisticated as the artwork.
 It took me years to get to that level.
 I always thought my first writing job was the equivalent of my first penciling job, which sucked, but I eventually got better.
 Same thing with my writing.
 I kept working at it and eventually I improved.”

 J.M.
 DeMatteis & Mike Zeck’s Kraven’s Last Hunt proves to be a huge influence on Torment; not only for Calypso’s relation to Kraven and her motivation to hunt him down but for its narration.
 JMD never failed to deliver captions made to describe actions and insightful thoughts in order to elaborate and enhance the impact of the action happening before the readers’ eyes.
-But McFarlane pushes the gimmick to limit, taking the ‘dark and gritty’ mood to a whole new level, exceeding the limits of melodrama.
+But McFarlane pushes the gimmick to the limit, taking the ‘dark and gritty’ mood to a whole new level, exceeding the limits of melodrama.
 For instance:

 “Evil blows in the darkened halls.
 Ancient spirits lend their souls to the unholy ritual.
 The power builds.
 The magic increases.
 Unnatural forces feeding upon its desire for another victim.” – This caption from issue #3 elucidates the supernatural/magic element, but it doesn’t compensate for the lack thereof, in the story.

 As for the “RISE ABOVE IT ALL!” spread page motto, it showed extraordinary potential, but it didn’t stick; it bothered instead.
-The narration is so exaggerated, that interloping with Peter’s thoughts – also presented in captions.
-The comic doesn’t sound at all like your average Spider-Man comic – possibly a Doctor Strange’s – which it’s a shame, because the story oozes strangeness.
+The narration is so exaggerated, that interloping with Peter’s thoughts – is also presented in captions.
+The comic doesn’t sound at all like your average Spider-Man comic – possibly a Doctor Strange’s – which it’s a shame because the story oozes strangeness.

-Even if Doctor Strange couldn’t be available at the time, Dr. Voodoo (of course) or Shaman from Alpha Flight (also Canadian, like McFarlane) could have been brought to shed some light in the magic order concept and provide the plot thread in which the reader could follow, just like the pattern established by Ditko.
+Even if Doctor Strange couldn’t be available at the time, Dr. Voodoo (of course) or Shaman from Alpha Flight (also Canadian, like McFarlane) could have been brought to shed some light on the magic order concept and provide the plot thread in which the reader could follow, just like the pattern established by Ditko.
 But unfortunately, they were not invited to the party.

 And what has Calypso accomplished, besides one great display of psychopathic power?